IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 # Simple Combo

 Use the Simple Combo component to allow users to select an option from a predefined list of choices or enter their own value.
-When the user clicks on the dropdown arrow, a dropdown list of options is displayed, and they can either select one of the options or search for an value into the text box.
-The Combo is visually identical to the [ Ignite UI for Angular Single Select ComboBox Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/simple-combo.html)
+When the user clicks on the dropdown arrow, a dropdown list of options is displayed, and they can either select one of the options or search for a value from the input.
+The Single Select Combo is visually identical to the [ Ignite UI for Angular Single Select ComboBox Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/simple-combo.html)

 > [!Note]
 > The Combo has two layout options: Combo with Single Select `(Simple Combo)` and [Combo (Multiple Select) ](combo.md)

 ## Simple Combo Demo

-The Simple Combo has two pieces: an input containing the current selection and a dropdown that is shown in order to select an option from a predefined dropdown list.
+The Simple Combo has two pieces: an Input containing the current selection or a placeholder, and a Dropdown that is shown in order to select an option from a predefined dropdown list.

 <img class="responsive-img" src="../images/simple-combo_demo.png" srcset="../images/simple-combo_demo@2x.png 2x" />

-## Simple Combo Input Type
+## Combo Input Type

-The Simple Combo Input provides selection between a border type for a more structured perception on solid color backgrounds, and a boxed type that is most appropriate when placed on top of a vivid image to improve readability.
+The Combo Input provides selection between a border type for a more structured perception on solid color backgrounds, and a boxed type that is most appropriate when placed on top of a vivid image to improve readability.

 | Border | Box |
 | ------- | ------- |